-I'm writing in support of the CFTC's Proposed Federal Speculative Position Limits that will reestablish speculative position limits on major energy commodities.
+I strongly support the CFTC's Proposed Federal Speculative Position Limits that will reestablish speculative position limits on major energy commodities.
 This rule will provide stability to the marketplace and help prevent future price bubbles.

 The CFTC must quickly approve a strong rule to protect America's struggling economy.
 Wall Street's speculative trading in oil not only hurts the economy, but hurts every American who pays excessive prices at the pump, for groceries, home heating oil and everything related to transportation.

-Our tax dollars were used to bail out large Wall Street firms when they were on the brink of bankruptcy.
-It is these same institutions that pushed the price of gasoline well past \$4 per gallon in 2008 by gambling on oil, and they continue to profit at every American's expense.
+Our tax dollars were used to bail out large Wall Street firms on the brink of bankruptcy.
+These same institutions pushed the price of gasoline well past \$4 per gallon in 2008 by gambling on oil and they continue to profit at every American's expense.